Olympic Rings Fruit Pizza

 - 1 large kiwifruit, peeled and chopped

-- Place waxed paper over a 15-in. x 10-in. baking sheet without sides.
+- Place waxed paper over a 15x10-in. baking sheet without sides.
 Shape dough into a flattened rectangle and place on prepared baking sheet.
 Cover dough with waxed paper; roll dough to within 1/4 in. of edges of baking sheet.
 Remove top sheet of waxed paper; invert dough onto another greased baking sheet.
 Remove remaining waxed paper.

 - Using a 4-1/2-in. diameter plate or bowl and a knife, trace three touching circles along a long side of the dough.
 Trace two more circles centered below and overlapping upper circles by 1 in.
 Cut around outer edges of the rings; remove dough around rings and use to make cookies if desired.
 Bake rings at 350° for 14-16 minutes.
 Cool on a wire rack.

-- In a small mixing bowl, beat cream cheese and confectioners' sugar until smooth.
+- In a small bowl, beat cream cheese and confectioners' sugar until smooth.
 Add whipped topping; mix well.
 Transfer cooled crust to a serving platter.
 Spread with frosting.
 On top rings, from left to right, place blueberries, blackberries and strawberries.
 Place pineapple and kiwi on lower rings.
 Store in the refrigerator.
-Yield: 12-16 servings.

 Nutrition Facts1 piece: 336 calories, 19g fat (10g saturated fat), 44mg cholesterol, 144mg sodium, 37g carbohydrate (21g sugars, 2g fiber), 4g protein.